jmetzger/workshop-istio-kubernetes/security/cis-benchmark-kubernetes/exercise-control-plane.md

 ```

 ```
-[PASS] 4.1.1 Ensure that the kubelet service file permissions are set to 600 or more restrictive (Automated)
+[PASS] 1.2.15 Ensure that the --profiling argument is set to false (Automated)
 ```

 ## Make it non-scheduable again